-- A. Academic Integrity violations include the following: - 1.
-Plagiarism: Any representation of another's work or ideas as one's own in academic and educational submissions, including, failure to include appropriate citation(s). - 2.
-Unauthorized Use: Any actual or attempted use or possession of resources prohibited by the instructor(s) or those that a reasonable person would consider inappropriate under the circumstances for academic submissions, including prohibited or inappropriate use of the internet.
-This includes selling another person(s)' class materials without their consent. - 3.
-Cheating: Any actual or attempted effort to engage in falsification of academic materials, claiming credit for another's work contrary to instructor/department instructions, such as copying answers on a test, and/or assisting another Student in engaging in any action that may violate one or more aspects of the Academic Integrity Policy. - 4.
-Repeated Submission: Any submission of an academic work for more than one course without written permission of the instructor. - 5.
-Fabrication: Any falsification or creation of unsubstantiated data, research or resources to support academic submissions. - 6.
-Impediment: Intentionally damaging, misrepresenting, or inhibiting the academic work of another Student. - 7.
-Syllabus Violation: Failure to meet expectations set forth in a course syllabus. - 8.
-Violation of Professional Standards: Failure to comply with the standards applicable to a field of study, internship, externship, profession and/or academic department.
+A. Academic Integrity violations include the following:

+- 1. Cheating: Any actual or attempted effort to engage in falsification of academic materials, claiming credit for another's work contrary to instructor/department instructions, such as copying answers on a test, and/or assisting another Student in engaging in any action that may violate one or more aspects of the Academic Integrity Policy. - 2.
+Plagiarism: Any representation of another's work or ideas as one's own in academic and educational submissions, including, failure to include appropriate citation(s). - 3.
+Unauthorized Use: Any actual or attempted use or possession of resources prohibited by the instructor(s) or those that a reasonable person would consider inappropriate under the circumstances for academic submissions, including prohibited or inappropriate use of the internet or Artificial Intelligence (AI).
+This includes selling another person(s)' class materials without their consent. - 4.
+Unauthorized Distribution: Any actual or attempted distribution of resources prohibited by the instructor(s) or those that a reasonable person would consider inappropriate under the circumstances for academic use.
+This includes but is not limited to, selling one's own work to another individual, distributing one's own work online with the intent to share answers or questions, or posting instructor resources without written permission of the instructor. - 5.
+Repeated Submission: Any submission of an academic work for more than one course without written permission of the instructor. - 6.
+Fabrication: Any falsification or creation of unsubstantiated data, research or resources to support academic submissions. - 7.
+Impediment: Intentionally damaging, misrepresenting, or inhibiting the academic work of another Student. - 8.
+Syllabus Violation: Failure to meet expectations set forth in a course syllabus.

+9. Violation of Professional Standards: Failure to comply with the standards applicable to a field of study, internship, externship, profession and/or academic department.

 Note: SRR will apply the Academic Integrity Misconduct Process to alleged violations of Academic Integrity Policies that occur during an academic course.
+SRR's evaluation of an incident through the Academic Integrity Misconduct Process does not preclude SRR from evaluating other alleged violations of Community Standards through the SRR process.